Ixrec/OuterWildsArchipelagoRandomizer/README.md

 ### What This Mod Changes

 Randomizers in the Archipelago sense—which are sometimes called "Metroidvania-style" or "progression-based" randomizers—rely on the base game having several progression-blocking items you must find in order to complete the game.
-In Outer Wilds progression is usually blocked by player knowledge rather than items, so to make a good randomizer we have to:
+In Outer Wilds progression is usually blocked by player knowledge rather than items, so to make a good randomizer we take away some of your starting equipment, and turn much of that player knowledge into items.
+Here are several examples:

-- Take away some of your starting equipment: the Translator, the Signalscope, the Scout, and the Ghost Matter Wavelength upgrade for your camera all become items that must be found.
-- Turn some of that player knowledge into items.
-For example, "teleporter knowledge" is replaced by a Nomai Warp Codes item, and the warp pads simply won't work without it.
-There's also Silent Running Mode, Tornado Aerodynamic Adjustments, Entanglement Rule, Coordinates, and so on.
-- Tweak the few items the vanilla game does have: the Launch Codes, Signalscope frequencies, and Signalscope signals.
+- Translator
+- Scout
+- Signalscope
+  - each Signalscope frequency (besides OW Ventures) is an item that blocks scanning signals on that frequency
+  - each Signalscope signal is also an item that blocks detecting that signal at long distance (most of these are "filler" items, but the signals inside Dark Bramble are required to make progress in there)
+- Ghost Matter Wavelength (an upgrade for your camera, which can no longer see ghost matter by default)
+- Nomai Warp Codes (replaces "the player knowing how warp pads work" with a button prompt)
+- Silent Running Mode (the fish have better hearing without this)
+- Tornado Aerodynamic Adjustments
+- Coordinates
+- and several more

 There are also many non-blocking but still useful items, such as the ship's Autopilot, some Oxygen/Fuel Capacity Upgrades, several Oxygen/Fuel Refills and Marshmallows, and so on.

 In randomizer terms: "items" are placed at randomly selected "locations" (while ensuring the game can still be completed).
 Most of the locations in this randomizer are:

 - Notes, tape recorders and fuel tanks left by other Hearthians
-- Translating pieces of Nomai text
+- Translating pieces of Nomai text (e.g. the High Energy Lab experiment)
-- Reaching important in-game locations
+- Reaching important in-game places (e.g. the core of Giant's Deep)
 - Scanning each Signalscope signal source
 - Revealing facts in the Ship Log (which is usually also one of the above)

-The Ship Log has also been enhanced to show lists and descriptions of every item and location (or in randomizer terms: an "in-game tracker").
+The Ship Log has also been enhanced with lists of every item and location, which of those locations are reachable (in randomizer terms: an "in-game tracker"), and descriptions of each item and each location.
+Since the vanilla game doesn't have "items" and "locations" per se, the tracker is the easiest way to find out what you're meant to be doing.

 ## Installation